tjpapenfuss/1.125_final_project/athena_build/README.md

 Welcome to the Athena readme.
-In this section I use Athena as the backbone for housing my data.
+I use Athena as the backbone for housing my data in this section.

-My data is sourced from kaggle: [insert Kaggle dataset]
+My data is sourced from kaggle: [[Kaggle dataset]](https://www.kaggle.com/datasets/sivadithiyan/edm-music-genres/data)

-Insert blurb about terraform.

-Insert blurb about AWS, infra used to create this whole shin dig